pingcap/docs-dm/en/get-started.md

 We're going to deploy 3 instances of MySQL Server, and 1 instance each of pd-server, tikv-server, and tidb-server.
 Then we'll start 3 instances of DM-master and 3 instances of DM-worker.

-1. Install MySQL 5.7, download and extract the TiDB v4.0 and DM v2.0 packages we'll use:
+1. Install MySQL 5.7.
+Then download and extract the TiDB v4.0 and DM v2.0 packages we'll use:

+    {{< copyable "shell-regular" >}}

     ```bash
     sudo yum install -y http://repo.mysql.com/yum/mysql-5.7-community/el/7/x86_64/mysql57-community-release-el7-10.noarch.rpm